The Dairy and Inflammation Connection (+ 4 Delicious Dairy Swaps)

 Amazingly, once you or your child discontinues consuming dairy, you may see improvement in as little as two weeks!

-Now, it’s worth mentioning that having a dairy allergy is different from being lactose intolerant, although lactose intolerance can also cause inflammation due to lack of breakdown of dairy products.
+Now, it’s worth mentioning that having a dairy allergy is different from being lactose intolerant, although lactose intolerance can also cause inflammation due to a lack of breakdown of dairy products.
 Lactose intolerance is actually a deficiency in the enzyme used to break down dairy products, meaning it’s not an actual food allergy.
 Symptoms include excessive gas, bloating, diarrhea, and stomach cramps.

 Interestingly, approximately 75 percent of the world’s population is lactose intolerant, with almost 50 percent of Americans being affected.
 So, what does this mean?
 It means the odds are pretty high that, if you’re experiencing any of the health concerns we’ve discussed, cutting out dairy will likely help you to find some relief.
 Why?
 Well, it all goes back to the point that we are the only mammal that consumes these products past infancy.
 And keep in mind that we consume another mammal’s dairy—not even our own!
 Our enzymes simply aren’t equipped for this.